coc-gatech-newelba/coc-gatech-newelba.github.io/_docs/linear-tutorial.md

 1. Create account on the Emulab cloud infrastructure at [_emulab.net_](http://www.emulab.net/index.php3) and wait for approval![EmulabElba](/img/emulabelba.png)

-2. Once approved for an account fill out your information- make note of the following two points:
+2. Once approved for an account, fill out your information making note of the following points:

     1. When filling out information for your account ensure that you put “Infosphere” for both the group AND the project